Biome

 I worked with a small R&D team of 3 engineers to research user needs, design and build the first working alpha, scope future features, and run a field test in Panama.

-In order for tree data to be useful in scientific models, trees must be measured in plots of defined size.
-Scientists may use a range of methodologies, but a common practice is to define a plot by a center location and radius.
+Luckily, you don't have to measure every tree.
+A random selection of sample plots are taken.
+Scientists may use a range of methodologies, but a common practice is to define a plot by a center gps location and radius.

 While there has been growing investment in remote sensing in the last decades, there has been little improvement in scientific field tools.
 Measurements are still collected with measuring tape, pencil, and notebook.

-The work is tedious and prone to inaccuracy.
+The work is gruelling and prone to inaccuracy.

 Measure tree diameter with computer vision